FREDDIE L. SIRMANS, SR’S LOG: 29 MAY 2009, 0829 HOURS ECONOMICS WORDS OF AUTHORITY!!!

 I believe the government need to snap out of its denial, face reality and start planning how to survive through an inevitable collapse.

 The nation needs to start planning masses of food kitchens, masses of food shelter programs, masses of medical clinics, and when that is completed cut all taxes to the bone across the board.

 Then, the free market place will save itself and the country, too, if the government as designed will stays with protecting the country and let the economy sinks or swims on its own.
 No one wants this solution, but reality is reality.

 This way, at least we will be in control, and even then we will have only a fighting chance to save our nation and freedom.
 Folks, I’m a writer and I write what I think and believe, no one has to believed me or take me serious.
 In truth, I, myself, hope I’m wrong on what I think.

 Of course, I don’t expect the powers that be to even consider a hard decision like this; they will continue to take the liberal course of least resistance.
 I expect the powers that be to make deals around the world and finish selling off what little is left of the soul of America.

 FREDDIE L. SIRMANS, SR'S LOG: 13 MAY 2009, 1530 HOURS

-A lot of good citizens look at the condition of America and wonder when and where did we go wrong.
 I, Freddie L. Sirmans, Sr. will tell you when we the citizens lost control of this great country.
 It was around eighty years ago when we allowed the government to seize the traditional nuclear family provider role for itself.

 You see, whoever is in the provider role is the boss and calls the shots.
 Instead of going into a lot of elaborating I will just get to the point.
 What started off initially as a small “New Deal” provider baby has over time grown into this huge monster size welfare state beast.